The Kid Laroi: Other ventures

 In May 2022, Howard collaborated with McDonald's in Australia to launch his own McDonald's meal, consisting of 6 chicken nuggets, medium fries, a cheeseburger with no pickles, barbecue sauce, and a frozen Coca-Cola.
-The same month, Howard donated $100,000 to a youth service he attended when he was younger at Waterloo, New South Wales.
+The same month, Howard donated $100,000 to a youth service he attended when he was younger in the Sydney suburb of Waterloo.

+In early 2023, Howard held a virtual concert event in Fortnite called "The Kid LAROI's Wild Dreams".
+The event included an interactive island experience, new music from him, and the debut of his song "Love Again".
+Players could also unlock special cosmetic items like outfits and a banner icon.

+The LAROI Foundation was established in May 2024.
+According to the Australian Charities and Not-For-Profit Commission, the charity was registered on 30 May 2024.
+The foundation was founded by The Kid LAROI to "positively impact children everywhere.

 Persona and reception

 Style

 Fashion has been a big part of Howard's transformation from Redfern resident to international star.
 Howard explained to Spout Podcast that in Australia he apparently did not have a lot of money and was wearing a lot of sport tracksuits.
 Since moving to California, Howard's style has switched to high end designers such as Celine, Louis Vuitton, Comme des Garçons and is known for his love of knitted jumpers.
 Howard has featured in style editorials for magazines such as Flaunt and was on the cover of Wonderland magazine in Autumn 2021.

+Howard discussed his evolving personal style, noting that he had moved past a phase of buying designer clothes with prominent logos and now focuses on what fits him well according to ELLE.

 Accent

-Howard's accent and heavy use of American colloquial terms has been questioned since he has only been living there since 2019.
-In an interview with Zach Sang, he explained that he has many friends from Chicago and to make himself understood he often tweaks phrases and adapts as they do not understand many Australian words.
+Howard's accent and heavy use of American colloquial terms has been questioned, since he has only been living there since 2019.
+In an interview with Zach Sang, he explained that he has many friends from Chicago and that, to make himself understood, he often tweaks phrases and adapts, as they do not understand many Australian words.

 Awards and nominations

 Personal life

-As of 2020, Howard lives in Los Angeles with his mother, younger brother, and father, Nick.
+As of 2020, Howard lives in Los Angeles with his mother and younger brother.
 Howard sees himself as an ambassador for Australia and told Triple J that he wants to do for Australia what Drake did to put Toronto and Canada on the map.

-Since 2020, Howard has been in a relationship with social media and TikTok personality Katarina Deme.

-In August 2021, Howard noted in an Instagram post that he was recovering from COVID-19 and had been in isolation for a week.
-The post was live for a short period, before it was edited to remove that information, and Howard tweeted a video in which he stated he was quarantining with his girlfriend as they both had the virus.
-A later update said that he had fully recovered.
+Howard is a supporter of the South Sydney Rabbitohs club in the National Rugby League, who are based in the Sydney suburb of Redfern where he spent part of his childhood.

+Howard dated TikTok influencer Katarina Deme from 2020 to 2023.
+He has stated that his breakup with Deme directly inspired tracks from The First Time.
+In April 2024, Howard confirmed he was in a relationship with Canadian singer Tate McRae.
+They collaborated on the song "I Know Love" from her 2025 album So Close to What.
+The couple broke up in July 2025.